Seiberg-Witten equations, end-periodic Dirac operators, and a lift of Rohlin's invariant: Introduction

-When $X$ has the form $S^1 \times Y$ for an integral homology sphere $Y$, our invariant becomes the quantity studied by W.~Chen~\cite{chen:casson} and Y.~Lim~\cite{lim:sw3}.
-Indeed, the inspiration for our approach was their treatment of a similar issue with the count of irreducibles in the Seiberg--Witten moduli space on $Y$, namely, that this count can change in a one-dimensional family of parameters.
+When $X$ has the form $S^1 \times Y$ for an integral homology sphere $Y$, our invariant becomes the invariant of $Y$ studied by Weimin Chen~\cite{chen:casson} and Yuhan Lim~\cite{lim:sw3}.
+Indeed, our approach was inspired by their treatment of a similar issue with the count of irreducibles in the Seiberg--Witten moduli space on $Y$, namely, that this count can change in a one-dimensional family of parameters.
 To counter this, Chen and Lim (independently, following a suggestion of Kronheimer~\cite{donaldson:swsurvey}) introduced an index-theoretic, metric-dependent invariant of $Y$ that jumps in the same fashion as the above count.
-In fact, this `counter-term' is a combination of $\eta$--invariants associated to the Dirac and signature operators on $Y$.
-One can view our correction term $w\,(X,g,\beta)$ as playing the role of these $\eta$--invariants in the setting of operators that are periodic rather than $\R$--invariant.
+In fact, this `counter-term' is a combination of $\eta$--invariants associated to the Dirac and odd signature operators on $Y$.
+One can say that our correction term $w\,(X,g,\beta)$ plays the role of this combination of $\eta$--invariants in the setting when the operators are periodic rather than $\R$--invariant over the end.

-For an integral homology sphere $Y$, Lim~\cite{lim:swcasson} proved that the Seiberg--Witten invariant of $Y$ defined in this fashion actually coincides, up to an overall sign, with the Casson invariant $\lambda (Y)$.
+For an integral homology sphere $Y$, Lim~\cite{lim:swcasson} proved that the invariant of $Y$ defined in this fashion actually coincides, up to an overall sign, with the Casson invariant $\lambda (Y)$.
 The latter is defined by counting either irreducible flat $SU(2)$ connections on $Y$ as in Taubes~\cite{taubes:casson}, or irreducible $SU(2)$ representations of its fundamental group; see Akbulut--McCarthy~\cite{akbulut-mccarthy}.
-The Casson invariant was extended by Furuta and Ohta~\cite{furuta-ohta} to an invariant $\lambda_{\,\FO}(X)$ of smooth $4$-manifolds $X$ with the $\Z[\Z]$ homology of $S^1 \times S^3$.
+The Casson invariant was extended by Furuta and Ohta~\cite{furuta-ohta} to an invariant $\lambda_{\,\FO}(X)$ of smooth $4$-manifolds $X$ with the $\Z[\Z]$-homology of $S^1 \times S^3$.
 This invariant counts irreducible flat $SU(2)$ connections on $X$ in the sense of the Donaldson gauge theory~\cite{donaldson-kronheimer}.
 Again, this count corresponds to a count of irreducible $SU(2)$ representations of $\pi_1 (X)$; in particular, the invariant vanishes for the homotopy $S^1 \times S^3$.
 The second and third authors studied $\lambda_{\,\FO}(X)$ in earlier papers~\cite{ruberman-saveliev:mappingtori, ruberman-saveliev:survey}.
 Now we make the following conjecture, which we have verified in many examples.